-- 4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
-They will be given a copy of our school's safeguarding policy along with the Staff Code of Conduct, Part One of 'Keeping Children Safe in Education' DfE 2018; and informed who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
 All staff are expected to read these key documents and fully understand their responsibility.
-They will also be provided with the school's recording procedures. - 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within the first half term of joining the school.
+They will also be provided with information about the school's recording procedures.

+- 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within the first half term of joining the school.
 This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record and the remit of the role of the Designated Safeguarding Lead (DSL).
-The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children. - 4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education' DfE 2018; In order to achieve this, we will ensure that: - all members of staff will undertake appropriate safeguarding training on an annual basis. - we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings and Bitesize training sessions), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively; - DSL will ensure relevant legislation and guidance amendments are relayed to staff and included in CPOMS library system. - 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures and the induction pack for the school; they will be informed of whom our DSL and alternative staff members are and what the recording and reporting system is.
-(See Appendix B). - 4.5 The DSL, the alternative designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend appropriate training.
-In addition to formal training, the DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
+The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children. - 4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education' DfE (2019); In order to achieve this, we will ensure that: - all members of staff will undertake appropriate safeguarding training on an annual basis. - we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings, bitesize briefings on safeguarding topics), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively; - all staff will be supported to use CPOM's system for recording - DSL will ensure relevant legislation and guidance amendments are relayed to staff and included in the CPOM's library.

-- 4.6 Our Governing Body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school. - 4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex A of 'Keeping Children Safe in Education' 2018 provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation.
-In addition, throughout the school year we will brief staff on key issues identified within Keeping Children Safe 2018.
+- 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternative staff members are and what the recording and reporting system is.
+(See Appendix B).
+Temporary Staff and volunteers are always admitted to the school by a SLT member of staff and DSL information and guidance supplied. - 4.5 The DSL, the alternative designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend appropriate training.
+In addition to formal training, the DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role. - 4.6 Our Governing Body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school. - 4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex A of 'Keeping Children Safe in Education' (2019) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation.
+In addition, throughout the school year we will brief staff on key issues identified within Keeping Children Safe in Education 2019.